Survila-Dev/Genetic-Algorithm/README.md

 ## What is genetic algorithm?

 Genetic algorithm is a metaheuristic which is inspired by the evolution.

-The optimization is facilitated by different operations which are applied to a number of candidates in accordance to their fitness.
-Through application of elitism (some candidates go directly to the next generation), mutation and crossover a next generation of candidates is generated.
+The optimization is facilitated by different operations which are applied to a number of candidates.
+After the first group of candidates (the first generation) was seeded/randomly generated and their fitness estimated, various operations like elitism (some candidates go directly to the next generation), mutation and crossover are applied to generate the next generation.
+Consequently, the next generation undergoes the same routine and in such iterative approach the search space is explored.

-The further definition and detailed description can be found in [Wikipedia](https://en.wikipedia.org/wiki/Genetic_algorithm) and on [Towards Data Science](https://towardsdatascience.com/introduction-to-genetic-algorithms-including-example-code-e396e98d8bf3#:~:text=A%20genetic%20algorithm%20is%20a,offspring%20of%20the%20next%20generation.).
+Further detailed description of genetic algorithm can be found in [Wikipedia](https://en.wikipedia.org/wiki/Genetic_algorithm) and on [Towards Data Science](https://towardsdatascience.com/introduction-to-genetic-algorithms-including-example-code-e396e98d8bf3#:~:text=A%20genetic%20algorithm%20is%20a,offspring%20of%20the%20next%20generation.).

 ## Guide to using the library